 Leo never realised that a boyhood interest in photography would turn into a lifelong hobby which has introduced him to people and taken him to places he could not have imagined.
-He is self taught, (friends say this is still evident in his work) and became “serious” when he joined his first camera club in the late 1970’s He still remains a dedicated amateur taking what he wants to take, not what someone will pay him to photograph.
+He is self taught, (friends say this is still evident in his work) and became “serious” when he joined his first camera club in 1969 He still remains a dedicated amateur taking what he wants to take, not what someone will pay him to photograph.
 (Translated this means he was never going to be good enough to become a professional and anyhow he enjoyed his own career so much he did not contemplate changing) However he did not realise until later how stressful the job he had was and that he owed a debt of gratitude to photography as his release valve.

 Inevitably he became involved in the Admin side resulting in him being President of the Southern Photographic Federation twice a few years ago and was their representative on the PAGB where he is a Past President and former Secretary of the Awards for Photographic Merit – a job he really loved and enjoyed as he has a great belief in the Awards and the way they can encourage club photographers to raise their own standard.